YanLin-Quinne/YanLin-Quinne.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I’m Kate Wenqi Zhu, currently pursuing a Ph.D. in [Applied Mathematics](https://www.maths.ox.ac.uk/groups/numerical-analysis) at the [University of Oxford](https://www.maths.ox.ac.uk/), advised by Prof. [Coralia Cartis](https://www.maths.ox.ac.uk/people/coralia.cartis) and fully funded by the [CIMDA-Oxford Studentship](https://cimda-oxford.datasig.ac.uk/team).
+I'm Quinne Yan Lin, currently pursuing a Ph.D. in [Computer Science](https://www.ncl.ac.uk/computing/), starting in Mar 2025, the first-year PhD student now.
+My research is fully funded by Postgraduate Research Studentship, which is 5-year package, covering full international tuition fees and tax-free living [UKRI stipend](https://www.ukri.org/news/ukri-is-increasing-phd-stipends-and-improving-student-support/),equivalent in scope to a U.S. Teaching Assistantship.
+I am working as PGTA (regular fixed-term staff, contract is 5-year and co-terminous with the PhD) within the School of Computing.

-My research interests center on **utilizing higher-order information for efficient nonconvex optimization**, encompassing computational complexity analysis, **tensor approximation**, sum of squares techniques, implementable high-order subproblem solvers, and adaptive regularization methods.
+My research interests center on **Large Language Modesl**, memory-efficient tranining, sparse attention, **Agents& RAG**, sum of diffusion techniques.

-I completed both my undergraduate and first master’s degrees in **Mathematics at Oxford**, as well as an M.Sc. in Mathematical Modelling and Scientific Computing, supervised by Yuji Nakatsukasa.
-After my undergraduate studies, I took a career break to gain practical industry experience at Goldman Sachs and J.P.
-Morgan before beginning my Ph.D.
+I completed both my bachelor degree in **Finance and Economics at Mainland China and Taiwan**.
+After graduation,I worked for three years in the financial industry, gaining practical experience at **Essence Securities** and **China Construction Bank**.
+Following this, I made a career transition into computing, earning a **Master degree in Data Science at Durham**, a programme combining equal parts mathematics and programming, which has led me to pursue a PhD.

 **Potential Collaborations:** If you are interested in these topics, feel free to reach out for more information!